Washington Fabric Pests Prevention & Control

 What Do They Feed On?

 As with many insects, carpet beetles reproduce relatively quickly.
 Female carpet beetles lay anywhere from 25 to 100 eggs each spring season.
 Typically, the eggs become larvae within two weeks and then the maturation process to full adult can take anywhere from 1-3 years depending on the climate.
-Once carpet beetles are adults, they only live around two weeks.
-However, during those weeks they mate and lay eggs to keep the population of carpet beetles ever growing.
+Once carpet beetles are adults, they can live around two weeks.
+However, during those weeks they mate and lay eggs to keep the population of carpet beetles growing.

 How to Get Rid of Carpet Beetles